ic-home icon Design resourcesThe Illustrator pen tool: tips and tricks

 Bézier curve illustration

-Step 6: To adjust the curve, click on the handle and move it around until you are satisfied with how the curve looks.
+Step 6: To adjust the curve, click on the handle and move it around until you are satisfied with the look of the curve.

-How to edit the lines using the Pen Tool
+How to edit lines using the Pen Tool

-Instead of starting over, you can simply edit the curve lines you have created in various ways.
-We will now look into how you can improve your lines and save time in the process.
+Let's now look into how you can improve your curve lines and save time in the process.

 Editing lines